markanewman/DoTheThing/ReimageWindows/ReadMe.md

     mkdir c:\working\wim
     copy d:/sources/install.wmi c:/working/wim/install.wim
     ```
-13. In an Admin Powershell, find the index of the version of windows that corsponds to the ProductID SKU.
+13. In an Admin Powershell, find the index of the version of windows that corsponds to the Installed Key's SKU.
     ```{ps1}
     Get-WindowsImage -ImagePath C:\working\wim\install.wim
     ```